Pixel 6: 3 Reasons to Get Excited about Google's New Smartphone | ExBulletin

 Pixel 6: 3 Reasons to Get Excited about Google’s New Smartphone

-Google’s new smartphones, the Pixel 6 and Pixel 6 Pro, made their first official debut earlier this month, just weeks before the tech giant announced the Pixel 5A.
-There’s still a lot to learn about the upcoming Pixel 6, but Google promises an all-new camera system and exciting features derived from Google’s own Tensor system-on-chip.
+Google has officially unveiled its latest mobile phones, the Pixel 6 and Pixel 6 Pro.
+This was just a few weeks before the tech giant announced the Pixel 5A.
+This isn’t a detailed announcement, and there’s still a lot to learn about the Pixel 6, but Google promises exciting features that come from a brand new camera system and a self-developed Tensor system-on-chip.
 I’m already excited about what Google’s 2021 phone lineup can offer.

 This is the main reason I want to get a new Google phone-and why you should.